Ezra Pound: Family background

 Pound was born in 1885 in a two-story clapboard house in Hailey in the Idaho Territory as the only child of Homer Loomis Pound and Isabel Weston, who married in 1884.
 Homer had worked in Hailey since 1883 as registrar of the United States General Land Office.
 Ezra Pound's paternal grandfather, Thaddeus Coleman Pound, a Republican Party member of the U.S. House of Representatives and the 10th lieutenant governor of Wisconsin, had secured Homer the job.
 Homer had previously worked for Thaddeus in the lumber business.

 Both sides of Pound's family had emigrated from England in the 17th century.
 On his father's side, the immigrant ancestor was John Pound, a Quaker who had arrived from England around 1650.
 Ezra's paternal grandmother, Susan Angevine Loomis, married Thaddeus Coleman Pound.
-On his mother's side, Pound was descended from William Wadsworth, a Puritan who had immigrated to Boston on the Lion in 1632, whose son Joseph Wadsworth helped to write the first Connecticut constitution.
+On his mother's side, Pound was descended from William Wadsworth, a Puritan who had immigrated to Boston on the Lion in 1632 and whose son Joseph Wadsworth helped to write the first Connecticut constitution.
 The Wadsworths married into the Westons of New York; Harding Weston and Mary Parker were Pound's maternal grandparents.
 After serving in the military, Harding remained unemployed, so his brother Ezra Weston and Ezra's wife, Frances Amelia Wessells Freer (Aunt Frank), helped to look after Isabel, Pound's mother.